roydobbe/what-is-a-docker/README.md

 Dont peak in the quest.py file.

-Start the quest by running "docker run -t quest"
+Start the quest by running "docker run -t quest ."